The White-Collar Job Squeeze

 This whole scene struck me as odd, so the next time, I began to wonder about other shoppers and tried the same line of inquiry.
 As it turns out, several more people there were working for various online shopping companies, Instacart among others.
 They all had similar stories of hustling as much as possible in the evening hours to pay the bills.

-Truly, I had no idea that many people in our grocery stores today are not there buying for their families but for other businesses.
+Truly, I had no idea that many people in our grocery stores today aren’t there buying for their families but for other businesses.
 They are gig workers.
 It’s their second and third jobs.
-I feel silly not to have known this but I’m not among those who have used such services.
+I feel silly not to have known this, but I’m not among those who have used such services.
 But plenty of people do.
 And that results in jobs for which people are deeply grateful because they have to pay their bills.

-My friends, this is not normal.
-It has a Weimar vibe: wild economic activity and opportunity amidst a scramble to maintain one’s standard of living.
+My friends, this isn’t normal.
+It has a Weimar vibe: wild economic activity and opportunity amid a scramble to maintain one’s standard of living.
 It’s a hamster wheel with just enough payoff to keep it turning.
 Young people should not be doing this, particularly not those with high-level college training and expectations of the good life just right around the corner.

 Indeed.
-Please understand: this person came from a wealthy family and went to the highest-end school.
-He got excellent grades throughout school.
-He graduated with honors.
+Please understand: This person came from a wealthy family and went to the highest-end school.
+He got excellent grades and graduated with honors.
 He had a network.
 But when actually going out there and trying to find gainful employment, he had come up with absolutely nothing.
-It took him a long time but he finally realized that there is nothing wrong with dishwashing.
+It took him a long time, but he finally realized that there’s nothing wrong with dishwashing.
 Any job is a respectable job.
 And all kudos to him for being willing to tell a reporter his story.

 The WSJ says: “The white-collar labor market is entering a more uncertain phase after cooling for more than a year.
 Job insecurity is climbing and fewer professionals feel emboldened to change their employment.
 The lack of turnover is stalling hiring even more as companies rethink their talent needs after pandemic-hiring sprees.”

 Sadly, nothing is working out after all.
 Not even the restaurant and hospitality sector is offering gainful employment.
-This is a huge change from just one year ago, when at least young people had the option of serving tables.
-That is no longer true.
+This is a huge change from just a year ago, when at least young people had the option of serving tables.
+That’s no longer true.
 Those who have such jobs are deeply fortunate.
 And they know it.

-It’s all the more frustrating for people under 30 to realize that the system that has robbed them of opportunity and income—buying a home is out of the question but not even owning a car is possible—is being run by people with massive retirement accounts who are over the age of 70.
+It’s all the more frustrating for people younger than 30 to realize that the system that has robbed them of opportunity and income—buying a home is out of the question, but not even owning a car is possible—is being run by people with massive retirement accounts who are over the age of 70.
 This is the old exploiting the young, not intentionally but in effect.

-The post-pandemic and actual pandemic economy always had the feeling of unreality about it.
-It was funded by fake money and debt plus subsidies.
+The post-COVID-19 pandemic and actual COVID-19 pandemic economy always had the feeling of unreality about it.
+It was funded by fake money and debt, plus subsidies.
 Most people had the confidence that all would work out because it always had.
 But this supposition runs headlong into the reality of accounting.
 Nothing really added up.

-Inflation is simply not going away and it has eaten into living standards.
-It is far higher than the government is reporting.
-Everyone knows this now.
-Quite simply: the government numbers exclude interest, shrinkflation, added fees, and a realistic accounting of housing prices and insurance.
-It doesn’t matter how many Nobel Laureates say that all is well.
-American citizens know it is not.
+Inflation is simply not going away and has eaten into living standards.
+It’s far higher than the government is reporting, and everyone knows this now.
+Quite simply: The government numbers exclude interest, shrinkflation, added fees, and a realistic accounting of housing prices and insurance.
+It doesn’t matter how many Nobel laureates say that all is well.
+U.S. citizens know it isn’t.

 For a while, people believed that the magic of technological innovation would once again save us.
 Artificial intelligence stocks soared and the companies that seized on this new shiny object seemed to be the darlings of Wall Street.
-But in the last week, that too has changed as major institutional investors are asking old-fashioned questions about price-earnings (P/E) ratios and underlying values.
+But recently, that too has changed as major institutional investors are asking old-fashioned questions about price-earnings (P/E) ratios and underlying values.
 Wall Street says this is merely “rotation.”
 Rotation is to stocks as “transitory” is to inflation.

 The post-lockdown jobs boom was always artificial, a product of miscounting and misreporting.
-But whatever strength appeared to be there is now melting away, leaving dislocation and stagnation, even in sectors like hospitality that were reliable only 10 months ago.
+But whatever strength appeared to be there is now melting away, leaving dislocation and stagnation, even in sectors such as hospitality that were reliable only 10 months ago.

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)